Combs, Causality and Contractions in Atomic Markov Categories: Conclusions and Future Work

 We have shown that the contraction identities hold in every cancellative atomic Markov category with conditionals, and used this to develop a theory of causal traces and relate various notions of comb equivalence.
 Our work leaves an array of interesting open questions, including about converses of our results:

 When does a Markov category embed into a traced category?
-It is known that every partially traced category embeds in a traced one \cite{Bagnol2015}, but our axioms for the causal trace are strictly weaker than the partial trace axioms.
+It is known that every partially traced category embeds in a traced one \cite{Bagnol2015}, but our axioms for the causal trace do not imply all partial trace axioms.
 We conjecture that the difference is similar to what Houghton-Larsen achieves with his construction of \emph{causal channels} in \cite[Section~4.1]{HoughtonLarsen2021}.

 To what extent is atomicity a necessary assumption?
 Does an embedding in a traced category imply atomicity?
 Atomicity is intimately related to supports \cite{Fritz2023a}, and in turn to universal dilations, though the precise relationship remains to be clarified.